Taking inspiration from the design of the internet

 Before we look at the certification and infrastructure layers, let us take a look at the network layer where all the transactions happen.
 As you can see the network layer is itself composed of three separate layers namely,

-The demand layer - containing consumer facing platforms called BAPs or Beckn App Platforms.One last point before we move on is that t
+The demand layer - containing consumer facing platforms called BAPs or beckn app platforms.

 Beckn App Platforms (BAP) :

-The BAP or Beckn App Platform is a server side infrastructure which captures consumer demand via its UI applications, converts them into beckn compliant schema and APIs at the server side and fires them at the network.
-They are the initiators of the transactions and have the flexibility to communicate with multiple networks and integrate the responses from those networks into a bundled experience.
-For example, a BAP can book a cab via the mobility network, order a coffee from a restaurant via the local-retail network, have it picked up via an order on the delivery network and get it delivered on the way to work.
-All these three services can be bundled at the server end and packaged into a single experience to the user via an option on the app called “Get coffee delivered on the way to work”.
-Or a BAP can bundle multiple modes of transport to get from one place to the other to give a multi-modal journey to a user.
-For example, a BAP application can provide a Cab + Metro + Auto ride, all in the same booking.
+The Beckn Application Platform or BAP is any platform that is in the business of acquiring consumers and generating orders.
+BAPs are user experience providers that do not manage an inventory of service and products.
+They are the initiators of transactions and have the flexibility to communicate with multiple networks and integrate the responses from those networks into a rich bundled experience for the end customer.
+For example, a BAP can book a cab via the mobility network, order a coffee from a restaurant via the local-retail network, have it picked up via an order on the delivery network and get it delivered on the way to work; all in a single booking flow.
+Similarly a BAP can also combine trips via multiple modes of transport to give a stitched journey to the user optimised for distance, time or cost.
+For example a BAP can provide a stitched journey involving a cab ride, a metro ride and an auto ride all within the same booking experience.

 What components does a BAP include ?